-One of the dilemmas I solve for coaching clients is how to get rid of debt the fastest, cheapest way possible.
+A common financial dilemma is how to get out of debt the fastest, cheapest way possible.
 It comes down to three fundamental steps:

 When you slash your interest rate, you reduce the amount you have to pay each month.
-That extra savings can be the ticket to really getting ahead by allowing you to pay down more of your principal balance each month.
+That extra savings can be the ticket to getting ahead so you can pay down more of your principal balance each month.

 How Does a Balance Transfer Credit Card Work?

 If you’re struggling with debt, but still have good credit, using a balance transfer card is one of the easiest ways to reduce your monthly payments.
-It’s a special type of card that offers low or no interest during a promotional period if you pay down another account—like a credit card or an installment loan—and move all or a portion of your balance to the credit card account.
+It’s a special type of card that offers low or no interest during a promotional period if you pay down another account—such as a credit card or an installment loan—and move all or a portion of your balance to the transfer card account.

-A typical balance transfer promotion might last from 6 to 24 months after you make a transfer and then the interest rate can increase dramatically.
-The rate you’re offered will be based on your credit score–but in many cases it still ends up being less expensive than the original rate you were trying to get away from.
+A typical balance transfer promotion ranges from six to 18 months after you make a transfer.
+After the promotion expires your standard rate will depend on your financial situation and credit score.
+And it could be much higher than the original interest rate you were trying to get away from.

 How Does a Balance Transfer Credit Card Save Money?

-By transferring high interest debt to a low or no interest card, you can come out ahead.
-The money you save can be used to pay down the balance transfer card–or any other expensive debt–even faster.
+By transferring your high-interest debt to a low or no interest card, you save money during the initial, promotional period.
+Your savings can be used to pay down transfer card, or any debt you owe, faster.